QuadmanSWE/QuadmanSWE.github.io/docs/cv/index.md

 ## Tunstall Nordic
 ### DevOps

-`2018-Current`
+`2018-2024`

-I work in the platform team helping developers and operations to bridge their gap.
+I worked in the platform team "global system team" helping developers and operations to bridge their gap.

 I've built frameworks, modules, and solutions to bring stateful legacy solutions into CI/CD.

-When the customer chose to develop against kubernetes, I've helped out in how developers and operations can get the most out of that platform.
+When the customer chose to develop and deploy with kubernetes, I've helped out in how they could get the most out of that platform.

 ## Saxo Bank
 ### Data Warehouse Development